BTrDung/Solving-Peg-Solitaire-by-using-back-tracking/README.md

 # Peg_Solitaire
 ## Description:
-This is a project for CS112.
-Make a game Peg Solitaire.
+This repo is created from improvisation in the process of understanding and learning itself.

 |No.| Method | Release |
 |:--:|:--:|:--:|